Pedro Lamas Baliero

-Pedro Lamas Baliero (unknown – unknown) was a Uruguayan chess player, two-time Uruguayan Chess Championship winner (1969, 1972).
+Pedro Lamas Baliero (1941 – February 2024) was a Uruguayan chess player, two-time Uruguayan Chess Championship winner (1969, 1972).

 Biography

+Pedro Lamas Baliero was born in 1941.
 From the end of 1960s to begin 1990s Pedro Lamas Baliero was one of Uruguayan leading chess players.
 He twice won Uruguayan Chess Championships: 1969, and 1972.
 In 1972, in Havana Pedro Lamas Baliero participated in 7th Pan American Chess Championship and ranked in 9th place.

-Pedro Lamas Baliero played for Uruguay in the Chess Olympiads:
+Lamas Baliero played for Uruguay in the Chess Olympiads: